 We are aware that exposure to occupational carcinogens such as asbestos, nickel, silica, benzene and diesel engine exhaust can be hazardous to workers’ health.
 However, there are complex factors that encourage — or prevent — workplaces from changing their processes and procedures to reduce workers’ exposures to carcinogens.
-The objective of this study is to understand what encourages workplaces to reduce worker exposures to carcinogens.
-We will explore the connection between awareness of the impact of hazards in the workplace and the pressures for change that come from the community, the unions, the academic experts, and politicians.
-We want to investigate whether heightened social awareness and community pressure can encourage workplace-level change.
-We believe that what we learn about the process of moving from awareness to taking action will have broader implications for many communities and for cancer prevention in general.
+The objective of this study was to understand what encourages workplaces to reduce worker exposures to carcinogens.
+We explored the connection between awareness of the impact of hazards in the workplace and the pressures for change that come from the community, the unions, the academic experts, and politicians.
+We wanted to investigate whether heightened social awareness and community pressure can encourage workplace-level change.
+We believe that what we learned about the process of moving from awareness to taking action will have broader implications for many communities and for cancer prevention in general.

 Part I: Sarnia

 Data collection was completed in fall of 2014.
 Interviews were done with labour representatives, community members, local politicians, and industry representatives.
 Two focus groups were completed – one with community members and one with industry representatives.
 Interviewees responded to questions regarding awareness, leadership, social and organizational networks, skills and resources, individual and community power, shared values, beliefs and opinions, and perseverance.
 We also looked at what each group thought was necessary for change (fulcrums of change).